anricoj1/google-auth/README.md

 # This is just an example
- >> This will be deleted eventually
+	-This will be deleted eventually

 # About

->> Authenticating users with google
+	- Authenticating users with google